If you are considering adopting a child, you are probably well aware of the amazing benefits of adoption.

 Lastly, it’s worth thinking about how your living situation stacks up and whether it’s fit for raising a child.

-If you are serious about adopting you’ve probably already given this one some thought, but a home study is typically a legal requirement for all adoptions.
+If you are serious about adopting you’ve probably already given this one some thought, but a home study is typically a legal requirement.

 In short, the study is to ensure you have a comfortable, child-friendly environment.